Freddie Gilroy

 BIOGRAPHY

-Freddie Gilroy won the bronze medal in boxing at the Melbourne 1956 Olympic Games in the bantamweight division.
+Freddie Gilroy won a bronze medal in the bantamweight division at the Melbourne 1956 Olympic Games.

 Gilroy was from the Ardoyne area of Belfast and began boxing at the St John Bosco Amateur Boxing Club at the age of nine.